 Testing is an important component of our COVID-19 prevention strategy.
 We are pleased to share some outstanding results for Asbury Solomons and the Asbury system.
 To date, Asbury has conducted just over 94,800 COVID-19 tests at our communities with a positivity rate of just 0.8 percent.
 This compares to a national positivity rate of 8.2 percent.
 At Asbury Solomons, we have conducted 6,397 tests with a positivity rate of just 0.2 percent.

 Residential Living: A resident who believes they may have been exposed to COVID or is showing symptoms recognized by the CDC as being possible markers of COVID-19, should contact their physician for testing or visit a local testing center.
 Please also notify Heather Jacobs immediately at 410-394-3574 so that we may begin contact tracing on campus.

-Assisted Living or Skilled Nursing: Residents are monitored daily for any signs identified as potentially symptomatic of COVID-19 per CDC guidelines.
+Assisted Living: Residents are monitored daily for any signs identified as potentially symptomatic of COVID-19 per CDC guidelines.
 Additional measures are implemented in line with Asbury’s system-wide infection-control algorithm, including quarantine in a specially designed area of the building.

 Sanitation and COVID-19 Risk Reduction

 Our associates are cleaning and sanitizing common and activity areas routinely and have been provided with the appropriate cleaning and disinfecting supplies that provide the shortest kill time for viruses such as COVID-19.
 These professional-grade products are being used as much as possible by our trained teams, and we store them away appropriately when not in use.
 If you see additional cleaning supplies around the community in common areas, rest assured they are safe to use and we encourage you to do your part in assisting us in keeping common areas clean.